moj-analytical-services/pq-tool/README.md

 The tool is written in R and is based on a technique called Latent Semantic Analysis.
 For more information, or to provide any feedback/ideas please send an email to samuel.tazzyman@justice.gsi.gov.uk

 To access the deployed tool within the Ministry of Justice go to https://pq-tool.apps.alpha.mojanalytics.xyz/.
 If you are not from the MoJ, you can fork and run locally.
+There is also an external-facing tool that contains questions from the MoJ and selected other departments.
+This is located at https://pq-tool-external.apps.alpha.mojanalytics.xyz/.
+Access to it is via approved email addresses: if you wish to have a look please email the above address.
+Alternatively use the `GTrebase` branch of this repo.

 If you have been given access to our external tool, the corresponding code is on the GTrebase branch of this repo.